 Whereas, the size of the Bible text is 8/11.
 This is smaller than necessary, and the leading is greater that necessary.
 The small type size makes the Bible text harder to read, and gives a spacey appearance to pages.
 It is hard to understand why it was not set 9/10, making it easier to read.

 Whereas, the modern typeface used, apparently ITC Berkeley Old Style Medium, is strange and inappropriate.
-The "e" seems out of place with its ascending arm, which is usually associated with italic fonts.
+The "e" seems out of place with its ascending arm, which is usually seen in italic fonts.

 Whereas, the footnote text is 6/9, again unnecessarily small, and difficult to read, with excessive leading.
-It could be changed to 7/8, and be much easier to read, and tighten the text in the footnote columns.
+It could be changed to 7/8, and be much easier to read and tighten text in the column.

-Whereas, the footnote typeface probably is Helvetica Thin.
-Changing it to Helvetica Light, a somewhat thicker and darker typeface, would make the footnotes easier to read.
+Whereas, the footnote typeface is probably is Helvetica Thin.
+Changing it to Helvetica Light, a somewhat thicker and darker typeface, would also make the footnotes easier to read.

-Whereas, an "alphabet block" style (all capitals, no kerning) of typography was retained, especially in headings.
+Whereas, an "alphabet block" style of typography was retained, especially in headings.
 This makes headings and titles look strange.
 And "all capitals" text is considered harder to read.

 Whereas, these are unprofessional style decision.
-The results are a less readable publication, and undesirable aesthetically.
+The results are a less readable publication, and a failure aesthetically.

-Whereas, the Bible is considered to be the infallible Word of God.
-Therefore, readers "expect perfection in the Bible text."
+Whereas, many readers believe the Bible to the infallible Word of God.
+Therefore, they "expect perfection in the Bible text."

 Whereas, approximately 11 of the 117 errors were related to modernization of spelling.
 Many of the remaining printer's errors were deliberately copied from the Source Document by Tolle Lege, ostensibly for the sake of authenticity.
 See the Publisher's statement online at "Errata Report," http://www.genevabible.com/errata.php.

-Whereas, an estimated 60,000 copies [online there are claims of 100,000 copies in print] of these errors have been printed and sold as of September 7, 2015 (seven years).
+Whereas, an estimated 60,000 copies [online there are claims of 100,000 copies in print] of these errors have been printed and sold as of September 7, 2015.
 Probably this does not account for errors in the publication on CD-ROM versions, in an online version, and in a Kindle version.

-Whereas, correcting known errors, whether they be in the Source Document, in the text, in typography and design, or in the cross-references of the Source Document, would generally be considered to be the publisher's responsibility, if they are aware of the errors.
-In professional publishing, for errors, "the buck stops with the Publisher."
+Whereas, correcting known errors whether they be in the Source Document, in the text, in typography and design, or in the cross-references of the Source Document, is generally considered to be the publisher's responsibility, if they are aware of the errors, and the reader assumes a publication is free of errors.

 Whereas, correcting known errors in cross-referencing in the Bible is especially important.
 One of the guiding principles of the Protestant Reformation is "the Scripture is to be its own interpreter, or rather the Spirit speaking in it; nothing can cut the diamond but the diamond; nothing can interpret Scripture but Scripture."
 (Thomas Watson)

-Whereas, if a Bible calls for another printing, then a professional publisher corrects known errors in the previous printing.
+Whereas, if a Bible calls for another printing, then a professional publisher corrects known errors in the new printing.